SAP-archive/teched2020-DAT262/exercises/dd1/README.md

 We have now successfully created the first simple CDS View in SAP S/4HANA.
 In the next step we'll be implementing a more complex CDS view that joins multiple tables.

+## Deep Dive 1.2 - Delta-enablement for simple ABAP CDS Views

+...to be continued.

-## Deep Dive 1.2 - Create a complex ABAP CDS View in ADT (joining multiple tables)
+## Deep Dive 1.3 - Create a complex ABAP CDS View in ADT (joining multiple tables)

 In this part of the Deep Dive you can learn how to create a more complex CDS View, again using the ABAP Development Tools (ADT).
 Now, the trainer will show the implementation of a CDS View which will join the tables SNWD_SO, SNWD_SO_I, SNWD_PD, and SNWD_TEXTS in order to fetch all Sales Order relevant data, including all positions, products, and product names.<br>
-In a later step, this CDS View will then be enabled for Change Data Capturing (CDC) for an event based processing of Sales Order related delta information to the target storage.
+In a later step, also this CDS View will be enabled for Change Data Capturing (CDC) for an event based processing of Sales Order related delta information to the target storage.

-After completing these steps you will have...

 ...to be completed

 ## Deep Dive 1.3 - Enable Delta Extraction in simple and complex ABAP CDS Views

+...to be completed

+## Deep Dive 1.4 - Delta-enablement for complex ABAP CDS Views (joining multiple tables)

-to be completed
+...to be completed

-## Deep Dive 1.4 - Integrate ABAP CDS Views in SAP Data Intelligence Pipelines
+## Deep Dive 1.5 - Integrate ABAP CDS Views in SAP Data Intelligence Pipelines

-to be completed
+...to be continued

 ## Summary